kalwar/booklist-app-ref/README.md

 ## Reference

-Use it as reference material
+Use solely for reference material only